chicago-relaxed-memory/seqcomp/paper/POPL22_rebuttal_response.md

 We agree that a new memory model needs to be positioned against existing models.
 The usual result here is a compilation correctness to hardware memory models.
-For PwR-MCA, we address this by showing compilation result for Armv8 model (§5).
+For PwT-MCA, we address this by showing compilation result for Armv8 model (§5).
 (This could be easily extended to the x86-TSO model since x86-TSO has a stronger model than Armv8.)
 Developing a non-MCA version of this semantics which could cover compilation to PTX and IBM Power is our